 Budgeting Isn’t Easy.

 Adam realizes that they need to budget so that they can afford their rent.
 He starts to record their income and track some of their spendings.
 They begin to make changes, like moving to a smaller apartment.
-Unfortunately, they use their savings frivolously as they have the little discipline to manage money.
+Unfortunately, they use their savings frivolously as they have little discipline to manage money.
 Gloria suggests earning money as an actress through a mutual friend who owns a growing movie studio.
 Anthony becomes jealous, refuses to let her do so.

 They still have the house in Westchester and host a raucous party with dancing, drunkenness, and general depravity.
 At the height of the party, Adam Patch comes to the house unexpectedly.
 Adam is visibly upset and leaves with a friend abruptly.
 The next day, Anthony tries to see his grandfather apologize, but he is ill.
 Apparently, the party caused Adam’s decline.
 Within months, Adam Patch dies.